How to Handle Duplicate Records

 NOTE:

-Examples of records which ARE NOT duplicates
+Examples of records which ARE NOT duplicates:

-Puzzles from the same brand, but with
+Puzzles from the same brand, but with:

-Over time, brands may release versions with minutely different boxes - either front or back.
+Over time, brands may release versions with minutely different boxes, either front or back.
 It may be a font change, or slightly different elements on the cover, or they may completely overhaul the box cover for an updated look.
-If there is the slightest difference between boxes we consider them NOT to be duplicates.
+If there is the slightest difference between boxes, we consider them NOT to be duplicates

-3. different types of cuts
+3. Different types of cuts:

-Some brands, Eurographics being one of the main ones, release the same puzzle in different regions with different cuts.
-Eg if manufactured in the US/Canada or China, they have varying types of grid cuts.
-However, in Europe, they release their Smart Cut versions, which is a random cut.
+Some brands, such as Eurographics, being one of the main ones, release the same puzzle in different regions with different cuts.
+E.g. if it was manufactured in the US/Canada or China, the puzzle could have varying types of grid cuts.
+However, in Europe, they release their Smart Cut versions, which are a random cut, and while their barcodes and reference numbers may match across regional releases, the type of cut differs greatly.
+So, in this case, the European Smart Cut version should be given its own, particular record.
+The box will be different in most cases as well, as the newer one will display the Smart Cut logo.

 There are likely to be more instances where puzzles that appear the same, but are not, which makes the problem of duplicates even more frustrating.